FurryGamesIndex/games/doc/contribute_guide/game.en.md

 ### Thumbnail

 The thumbnail is the brand icon of the game.
 Thumbnails have a fixed ratio of 15:7 and is not recommended to exceed 360x168 pixels.
 Prepare a jpeg or png picture.
 We use `thumbnail: file name` to indicate the thumbnail.

+For performance, under the condition that no significant distortion comparing with the 100% quality original image, the size of file can not exceed 100KiB.
+And priority upload less sized file if its quality is similar to the original image.

+Place the picture need be referred into the directory of assets/game ID/, then type the filename on the referring.

+For example, if the game ID is Adastra, place thumbnail.jpg into assets/Adastra/, Then referring this picture in Adastra.yaml, such as:

 ```
 thumbnail: thumbnail.jpg